 We have modeled and analyzed several real world applications within the PCN framework.
 Such applications include an elevator system with uncertain passenger arrivals, a museum surveillance robot and a package delivery robot.
-The models and analysis can be found elsewhere [13, 14, 15].
-Due to the hybrid nature of these system, their modeling require generality which is attained via the unitary model proposed within PCN.
-Although it is possible to model such systems by combining various frameworks, for example by combining finite state machines and PID controllers, it could lead to unclear semantics which would be a serious shortcoming of that approach.
+The models and analysis can be found elsewhere [15, 16, 17].